mrbusche/matthewbusche.com/_posts/2016-05-20-moving-a-file-from-a-local-computer-to-a-server-through-a-jump-server.md

     scp fileLocationOnCurrentServer username@servername:folderLocationToMoveFile/

-Now generally you won&#8217;t have write access to all folders under your username and may need to sudo in as another user to move the file to the directory you need.
+Now generally you won't have write access to all folders under your username and may need to sudo in as another user to move the file to the directory you need.
 To do that you need to login to the destination server via ssh, sign in as a user with permissions and then move the folder

     ssh serverName
     sudo su - userWithAccess